imagibee/Gigantor/README.md

 ```

-Below is a more extensive examples that illustrate using RegexSearcher and LineIndexer togehter to search a uncompressed file and then read several lines around a match.
+Below is a more extensive examples that illustrate using RegexSearcher and LineIndexer together to search a uncompressed file and then read several lines around a match.

 ```csharp
 // Get enwik9 (this takes a moment)